Guan Heng Yeoh

 Guan Heng Yeoh is an Australian nuclear scientist, mechanical engineer and academic.
 He is a professor in the School of Mechanical and Manufacturing Engineering at the University of New South Wales (UNSW), and serves as Director of both the Australian Research Council (ARC) Training Centre for Fire Retardant Materials and Safety Technologies and the ARC Research Hub for Fire Resilience Infrastructure, Assets and Safety Advancements.
 He is known for his research and work to fire safety engineering, materials science, and the development of fire protection technologies.

 He received the 2024 Australian Financial Review Research Commercialisation Award, the Brennan Medal from the Institution of Chemical Engineers (IChemE) in 2009 for an outstanding book publication and a NASA award in 1992 for research on solidification in microgravity.

-Biography
+Early life and education

 Yeoh earned a Bachelor of Engineering with First Class Honours in Mechanical Engineering from the University of New South Wales in 1988.
 He completed his Doctor of Philosophy in Mechanical Engineering, specializing in computational fluid dynamics, at the same institution in 1993.